Templates

 Note, that in Symbiote.js you can define and describe template outside the component's context (

-) visibility, this is a clear abstraction.
+this) visibility, this is a clear abstraction.
 That helps to make manipulations with templates much more flexible than in some other libraries.

 Binding to a text node